git-for-windows/git-for-windows.github.io/Sourcetrail-code-viewer-and-linkage-to-Visual-Studio,-for-Git.md

 [Sourcetrail](https://www.sourcetrail.com) is an interactive source explorer that simplifies navigation in existing source code.
 It is [now open source](https://www.sourcetrail.com/blog/open_source/).
+You can support them on Patreon.

 This note is a quick start to setting up a Sourcetrail project for exploring the Git source code in conjunction with Visual Studio.
 Source trail is configurable and some parameter need to be set on initial project setup.